multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 ### Transfer-execute

-Transfer-execute calls are similar to asynchronous calls, but they can have no callback, and thus the caller cannot react in any way to what happens with the callee.
+Transfer-execute calls are similar to asynchronous calls, but they can have no callback, thus the caller cannot react in any way to what happens with the callee.

-Just like promises, there can be multiple such calls launched from a transaction, but unlike promises, they are alreay available on mainnet.
+Just like promises, there can be multiple such calls launched from a transaction, but unlike promises, these are already available on mainnet.

-Transfer-execute calls do not need any further configuration (other than explicit an explicit gas limit), and therefore there is no specific object type associated with them.
+Transfer-execute calls do not need any further configuration (other than an explicit gas limit), therefore there is no specific object type associated with them.
 They can be launched immediately:

 ```rust
 self.contract_proxy(callee_sc_address)